-Advice for the Class of 2020 from a Graduate of the 2008 Recession
+Navigating the Job Market: Advice for 2020 Graduates from a 2008 Recession Survivor

 By: Valeria Ramos

-Class of 2020 graduates around the world are faced with an unsettling reality as the coronavirus pandemic forced students to abandon their campuses two months before now-canceled graduations and set them out to job hunt in an unstable economy.
+Class of 2020 graduates around the world are faced with an unsettling reality as the pandemic forced students to abandon their campuses two months before graduation and set them out to job hunt in an unstable economy.

 While quarantine and social distancing are new aspects of our reality, a crestfallen economy is something that has been faced and conquered by college graduates of the past.